-Brute-force user ID and password attacks Establish user ID and password policies requiring periodic changes (i.e., every 30 or 60 days).
+V CEI (EIMIDIEIT I Brute-force user ID and password attacks Establish user ID and password policies requiring periodic changes (i.e., every 30 or 60 days).
 Passwords must be used, and they must have more than eight characters and include numbers and letters.
 Multiple logon retries and access control attacks Set automatic blocking for attempted logon retries (e.g., block user access after three logon attempts have failed).
 Unauthorized remote access to IT systems, applications, and data Apply first-level (i.e., user ID and password) and second-level (i.e., tokens, biometrics, and smart cards) security for remote access to sensitive systems, applications, and data.
 Private or confidential data compromised remotely Encrypt all private data within the database or hard drive.
 If data is stolen, the thief cannot use or sell it because it will be encrypted.
-Data leakage in violation of existing data classification standards f Apply security countermeasures in the LAN-to-WAN Domain, including data leakage security-monitoring tools and tracking, as per the organization's data classification standard.
-A mobile worker's laptop is Encrypt the data on the hard drive if the user has access to private or confidential data. stolen Apply real-time lockout rules when told of a lost or stolen laptop.
-Mobile worker token or other authentication stolen Apply real-time lockout fuces when told of a lost of stolen laptop.
-Apply real-time lockout procedures if a token has been lost or a device compromised.
+Data leakage in violation of existing data classification standards Apply security countermeasures in the LAN-to-WAN Domain, including data leakage security-monitoring tools and tracking, as per the organization's data classification standard.
+A mobile worker's laptop is stolen Encrypt the data on the hard drive if the user has access to private or confidential data.
+Apply real-time lockout rules when told of a lost or stolen laptop.
+Mobile worker token or other authentication stolen Apply real-time lockout procedures if a token has been lost or a device compromised.